-AI Voices are here to stay… Well, so they say… But how are AI voices made anyway?
+A.I.
+Voices are here to stay… but how are A.I. voices made anyway?

-It’s a hot topic these days.
-Many see AI voices as an existential threat to voice actors.
-To understand the role AI may play and the impact it could have on the industry, it’s important to understand how they actually work.
+Many see A.I. voices as an existential threat to voice actors.
+To understand the role A.I. may play and the impact it could have on the industry, it’s important to understand how they actually work.

-AI voices refer to synthetic voices generated by deep learning algorithms and neural networks – just like ChatGPT.
-Unlike traditional text-to-speech systems, which produce robotic-sounding speech lacking natural intonation, stress, and emotion, AI-generated voices have become increasingly sophisticated in imitating human speech patterns and inflexions.
+A.I. voices refers to synthetic voices generated by deep learning algorithms and neural networks – just like ChatGPT.
+Unlike traditional text-to-speech systems, which produce robotic-sounding speech lacking natural intonation, stress, and emotion, A.I. generated voices have become increasingly sophisticated in imitating human speech patterns and inflexions.

 Deus Ex Machina: Imitating the human brain